 In the above figure, we can see the tick-marked option present at the toolbar.

-In this, a user needs to select customize quick access toolbar in excel and select ‘more commands’ option to add the commands.
+In this, a user needs to select customize quick access toolbar in excel and select the ‘more commands’ option to add the commands.

 The user has to just right click on the feature presented on the ribbon and choose to add to a quick access toolbar.

 As shown in the figure, center, and right align commands are added to the toolbar utilizing this option.

 #2 – Deleting Features from the Toolbar